kornysietsma/sietsma-site/_pages/dr_k_sietsma/2024_translation.md

 2. Prayer for the Royal Family
 3. Principled opposition of National Socialism[^nazism].

-[^Einsammlung] in German "Einsammlung von Güter für die Jüden"
+[^Einsammlung]: in German "Einsammlung von Güter für die Jüden"

 Regarding the first point, it was very easy to show that that was an outright lie, and this charge was later dropped, even though it was the initial reason for his arrest.